iceagelemonade/connect-between-3-and-5/README.md

 - As a user, I want the ability to refrence the rules at anytime, without ending the game.
 - As a user, I want the ability to know how may points each user has.
 - As a user, I want the ability to know how may rounds are left before the gameboard turns.
-- As a user, I want the ability to see an announcment when it is the next players turn, that can be closed manually, or close automatically after a certain amount of time.
+- ~~As a user, I want the ability to see an announcment when it is the next players turn, that can be closed manually, or close automatically after a certain amount of time.~~
-- As a user, I want the ability to recieve a seperate warning when there is only one round remaining before the game board rotates.
+- ~~As a user, I want the ability to recieve a seperate warning when there is only one round remaining before the game board rotates.~~
+(as a user, I felt these to be invasive and annoying so I decided to have the scoreboards on the sides of the gameboard display this information)
 - As a user, I want the ability to be able to place my colored token when it is my turn.
 - As a user, I want the ability to see a visual indication for which column I will drop my token into before I commit, and know where the token will ultimately end up.
 - As a user, I want the ability to see a visual indication when I achieve four in a row.